 Who is Liable for a Truck Accident in Miami?

-The biggest question in cases of semi or commercial truck accidents in Miami is the question of blame.
+The biggest question in injury cases of semi or commercial truck accidents in Miami is the question of blame.
 Liability in a collision involving a tractor-trailer is seldom as straightforward as those involving two or more passenger vehicles.
-Miami truck injury lawyers often must explain to victims that a number of parties may be at fault.
+Miami truck injury lawyers often must explain to accident victims that a number of parties may be at fault.
 The parties who may be liable for damages in a claim include:

 The truck driver